 “Instead of just looking at the raw data, parents should instead ask themselves what type of schooling are they looking for, for their child,” says Mark Dynarski of the Center on Children and Families at the Brookings Institute.
 “What type of environment would best be suited to your child?”

-Here’s a quick side by side look of public school versus private school.
+Here’s a quick side by side look of public school vs. private school.

 Public School vs. Private School: Teachers

 The public school teachers also have a higher percentage of master’s degrees — 48 percent compared to 36 percent in private schools.
 Also, more public school teachers participate in some form of professional development every year than private school teachers do, and public school teachers are paid more, on average, than private school teachers.

 Public School vs. Private School: Class Sizes

-The disparity between class sizes is a huge consideration for parents debating between public and private school class size, and student-to-teacher ratios, is considerable.
-In public schools, the average class size is 25 kids, compared to 19 kids per class in private schools according to NCES.
+The disparity between class sizes is a huge consideration for parents debating between public and private schools.
+The average class size is 25 kids, compared to 19 kids per class in private schools according to NCES.
 Correspondingly, private schools have a better student-to-teacher ratio of 12.2 students, compared to 16.1 students per class.

 Public School vs. Private School: Cost

 Well, this isn’t new information: private schools are expensive.
-While public schools are paid for by local taxes and, except for some small fees, are free.
-Private schools cost on average $$11,004 a year but can range anywhere from $7,000 to $25,180, according to a report from the National Center for Education Statistics (NCES).
+While public schools are paid for by local taxes and, except for some small fees, are free, private schools cost on average $11,004 a year but can range anywhere from $7,000 to $25,180, according to a report from the National Center for Education Statistics (NCES).
 Cost varies depending on the type of school children attend, with Catholic schools offering the best cost at $6,890 a year on average.
 Nonsectarian schools, however, can reach the hefty price of $21,510 per year.

 Public School vs. Private School: Diversity

-The nation’s 33,600 private schools offer parents the ability to be more selective about the students that their child will spend their days with.
+The nation’s 34,576 private schools offer parents the ability to be more selective about the students with which their child will spend their days.
 “Numerous studies have shown that private schools, on the whole, offer a more positive peer environment,” says Dynarski.
 Part of the reason for this phenomenon is the fact that private schools can screen who they allow in, and can tailor their offerings to the type of child they want coming through their doors.
 Plus, because parents are paying, students tend to come from a higher socio-economic class.
 Public schools, except some charter schools, are not allowed to pick and choose who attends.